STC Group: STC NMU

 The Netherlands Maritime University Rotterdam (STC-NMU) is a specialised educational institute founded by the STC Group to offer a specialised 60-week Master of Science Shipping and Transport program that trains students for management positions in the shipping and transport industry.

 Building

 Since the mergers in 1990 the STC Group opened many new buildings including a new building in the Lloyd District by Neutelings Riedijk Architects, a historical and contemporary port area in the center of Rotterdam.
 This building has all the simulators and training materials required for secondary and higher shipping and transport education.
 The building is a Rotterdam architectural landmark and was opened by King Willem-Alexander of the Netherlands.

 Facilities

 Practical facilities include modern labs, workshops, offshore centre, training vessels, training centres, training factories and process simulators.
 For over 3 decades, “De Loopplank”, a division of the STC Group, has provided supervised accommodation for various participants from the STC Group.
 At the Lloydstraat and Waalhaven campuses, there are sports facilities and fitness centres.

 Training ships

+The institute operates several training vessels to support practical education.
+The "Ab Initio" serves inland shipping students, while the "Stormmeeuw," a former customs vessel, is utilized by merchant shipping students.

+In addition to its own vessels, STC collaborates with the sailing vessel "Eendracht," offering students a week-long sailing experience to gain hands-on insight into the maritime profession.